auth0/terraform-provider-auth0/docs/resources/tenant.md

 - `session_lifetime` (Number) Number of hours during which a session will stay valid.
 - `support_email` (String) Support email address for authenticating users.
 - `support_url` (String) Support URL for authenticating users.
-- `universal_login` (Block List, Max: 1, Deprecated) Configuration settings for Universal Login.
-These configuration settings have been deprecated.
-Migrate to managing these settings through the `auth0_branding` resource.
-Check the [MIGRATION_GUIDE](https://github.com/auth0/terraform-provider-auth0/blob/main/MIGRATION_GUIDE.md#tenant-universal-login) for more info. (see [below for nested schema](#nestedblock--universal_login))

 ### Read-Only